dashevo/dashmate/README.md

  - Evonet - masternode with Evonet configuration
  - Testnet - masternode with testnet configuration

-There are two ways to apply a present:
+There are two ways to apply a preset:
  1. Rename corresponding dotenv file (i.e. `.env.local`) to `.env`
  2. Add `--env-file` option to `docker-compose` command

+Edit your chosen preset file to specify configuration variables before starting the masternode.

 ### Start